Page Banner

-• If you are in the process of implementation: You may continue to implement according to your existing project schedule.
+• If you are in the process of implementation, you may continue to implement according to your existing project schedule.

-Based on new guidance from CMS, if your organization refers outpatient testing to Mayo Clinic Laboratories (MCL) for molecular pathology tests, the performing laboratory will be required to bill Medicare directly for tests that meet specific requirements.
-This new exception to the laboratory Date of Service (DOS) policy will not apply to advanced laboratory diagnostic tests (ADLTs) or molecular pathology tests performed on a specimen collected from a hospital inpatient.
+Based on guidance from CMS, if your organization refers outpatient testing to Mayo Clinic Laboratories for molecular pathology tests, the performing laboratory will be required to bill Medicare directly for tests that meet specific requirements.
+This exception to the laboratory Date of Service (DOS) policy will not apply to advanced laboratory diagnostic tests (ADLTs) or molecular pathology tests performed on a specimen collected from a hospital inpatient.

-Details of Medicare's Policy Change from CMS
+Details of Medicare's policy change from CMS

 To view the complete policy change document from CMS, please refer to Medicare CY 2018 Outpatient Prospective Payment System (OPPS) Final Rule Claims Accounting.

-Revisions to the Laboratory Date of Service Policy
+Revisions to the laboratory date of service policy

-CMS has revised the current laboratory DOS policy for tests granted “advanced laboratory diagnostic test” status by CMS and molecular pathology tests that are excluded from the OPPS packaging policy so that the performing laboratory must bill and be paid by Medicare directly for these tests.
+In 2018, CMS has revised the current laboratory DOS policy for tests granted “advanced laboratory diagnostic test” status by CMS and molecular pathology tests that are excluded from the OPPS packaging policy so that the performing laboratory must bill and be paid by Medicare directly for these tests.

 The general laboratory DOS rule, which specifies that the DOS is “the date the specimen was collected” will remain intact.
 However, outpatient hospital ADLT and molecular pathology tests performed on a specimen collected from a hospital outpatient are excluded from this rule, and the DOS should be “the date the test was performed.”
 This is a requirement.
 The performing laboratory will be required to bill Medicare directly for tests that meet this exception.
 Laboratories should not seek payment from hospitals for these services.

-This new exception to the laboratory DOS policy will not apply to ADLTs or molecular pathology tests performed on a specimen collected from a hospital inpatient.
+This exception to the laboratory DOS policy will not apply to ADLTs or molecular pathology tests performed on a specimen collected from a hospital inpatient.

 A molecular pathology test (or an ADLT, as designated by CMS) will have the DOS as the date the test was performed only if: